-Klinefelter syndrome is a group of conditions that affects the health of males who are born with at least one extra X chromosome.
+Klinefelter syndrome is one of the most common chromosomal disorders, affecting 1/500 to 1/1,000 newborn males.
 Chromosomes, found in all body cells, contain genes.
 Genes provide specific instructions for body characteristics and functions.
-For example, some genes determine height and hair color.
-Other genes influence language skills and reproductive functions.
 Each person typically has 23 pairs of chromosomes.
 One of these pairs (sex chromosomes) determines a person’s sex.
 A baby with two X chromosomes (XX) is female.
 A baby with one X chromosome and one Y chromosome (XY) is male.

-Most males with Klinefelter syndrome, also called XXY males, have two X chromosomes instead of one.
-The extra X usually occurs in all body cells.
-Sometimes the extra X only occurs in some cells, resulting in a less severe form of the syndrome (called mosaic Klinefelter syndrome).
-Rarely, a more severe form occurs when there are two or more extra X chromosomes.
+Males with Klinefelter syndrome, may have two or more X chromosomes instead of one.
+The extra X chromosomes usually occur in all body cells.
+Sometimes the extra X chromosomes only occur in some cells (mosaic.)

 Klinefelter syndrome can lead to weak bones (osteoporosis), varicose veins, and autoimmune diseases (when the immune system acts against the body), such as lupus or rheumatoid arthritis.
 XXY males have an increased risk for breast cancer and cancers that affect blood, bone marrow, or lymph nodes, such as leukemia.
 They also tend to have excess fat around the abdomen (which raises the risk of health problems), heart and blood vessel disease, and type 2 diabetes.

 Diagnosis is based on a physical examination, hormone testing, and chromosome analysis.
 The syndrome can also be diagnosed before birth, but testing is not routinely done at that time.